M & F – Q & A

 There are no grey areas when it comes to consent such as:

-- If someone is under the age of 16, they don’t legally have the capacity to consent to sex.
+• If someone is under the age of 16, they don’t legally have the capacity to consent to sex.

-- If someone is asleep or unconscious, they don’t have the capacity to consent.
+• If someone is asleep or unconscious, they don’t have the capacity to consent.

-- If they’ve been kidnapped or held against their will, they don’t have the freedom to consent
+• If they’ve been kidnapped or held against their will, they don’t have the freedom to consent

 Any type of sexual assault is against the law and it is considered a sexual offense.
-Nobody has the right to force someone into sex, or any unwanted act of sexual nature without their consent, and it is important for the victim to understand that it was not their fault if this happened to them.
+Nobody has the right to force someone into sex, or any unwanted act of a sexual nature without their consent, and it is important for the victim to understand that it was not their fault if this happened to them.

 Many people believe that in some cases they contributed to the abuse and they are to blame, even partially, for what happened.
 This often happens when the person had been drinking alcohol or taking drugs when of the abuse; is in a relationship with the perpetrator or has had a sexual relationship, including kissing or touching, with them prior to the abuse; we’re with people of the same sex and don’t want to report such detail to the police or friends and family; we’re not able to say no, did not fight back or left the relationship; cannot really remember what happened due to different reasons, including trauma.

-No matter what happened, only one person makes the choice to do sexual violence, and it is the abuser, not the victim.
+No matter what happens, only one person makes the choice to do sexual violence, and it is the abuser, not the victim.
 It is never the victim’s fault and there are no excuses for sexual violence.

 Sexual assault does not discriminate.
 It can happen to anyone and can be perpetrated by anyone, regardless of age, social background, gender, religion, sexual identity, race, culture, ethnicity, or disability.